 Reinhart has a compliance management process with management responsibility in place.
 The Management System comprises people, policies and processes.
-Reinhart sensitizes its staff on child labour and raises awareness on the topic towards relevant stakeholders, including direct and indirect suppliers.
+Reinhart sensitizes its staff on child labor and raises awareness on the topic towards relevant stakeholders, including direct and indirect suppliers.
 Policies are trained on a regular basis and processes in relation to our internal CSR due diligence are assessed and maintained up to date.

-In 2023, Reinhart has been audited as a trading company for the product category undyed fibers and found to fulfil the Fairtrade Standard (FLO ID 4989) and was found to be in conformity with Global Organic Textiles Standard (GOTS) - Version 6.0 and the Organic Content Standard (OCS) - Version 3.0 (CB-CUC-808457).
-Reinhart is a member of various multistakeholder initiatives and sustainability standards, including Better Cotton and Cotton made in Africa, which support the industry to cease, prevent or mitigate child labour.
-In addition, Reinhart is active in Public Private Partnerships that promote the production of more sustainable cotton and through own corporate responsibility activities to support community engagement and the welfare of smallholder farmer across various countries in Sub-Saharan Africa and in India.
+In 2024, Reinhart has been audited as a trading company for the product category undyed fibers and found to be in conformity with Global Organic Textiles Standard (GOTS) - Version 7.0 and the Organic Content Standard (OCS) - Version 3.0 (CB-CUC-808457) and was found to fulfil the Fairtrade Standard (FLO ID 4989).
+Reinhart is a member of various multistakeholder initiatives and sustainability standards, including Better Cotton and Cotton made in Africa, which support the industry to cease, prevent or mitigate child labor.
+In addition, Reinhart was actively involved in Public Private Partnerships that promote the production of more sustainable cotton and through own corporate responsibility activities to support community engagement and the welfare of smallholder farmer across various countries in Sub-Saharan Africa and in India.